katarinaa19/WineFlow-End-to-End-MLOps-Pipeline/README.md

 # How to Run Everything

-(Optional) Rerun to update the model and ID
+Run to update the model and ID
 ```
 conda activate mlops_env
 cd C:\Users\wxiny\Desktop\mlop_final